lugobots/the-dummies-py/README.md

 If you want to run the Python code in your machine instead of inside the container, you definitely can do this.

-The command to start locally is `LUGO_LOCAL=true npm run start`.
+The command to start locally is `BOT_TEAM=home BOT_NUMBER=1 python3.9 main.py`.
 However, when you run the Docker compose file, all players from both teams will start.
 Then, if you run another bot directly from your machine, it will not be allowed to join the game.